Playing the harmonica requires the use of one or both of your hands. But what if you wanted to play another instrument while also playing harmonica?

 1. Hohner FlexRack

 Hohner makes some incredible harmonica holders.
-Their FlexRack is might just be my favorite.
+Their FlexRack might just be my favorite.

 This is a super comfortable harmonica neck holder.
 It is fairly lightweight, and the rubber neck padding makes it sit really nicely on your neck.